 Questions to ask on a second date

-In many ways the second date is the first real date because you’ve seen each other in the flesh, neither of you ran for the nearest exit, and there was enough of a spark between you to want to repeat the experience.
-This is the date where you can let go of the nagging questions of initial chemistry and start to get to know this stranger in front of you.
+In many ways the second date is the first real date because, having seen each other in the flesh, neither of you ran for the nearest exit and there was enough spark between you to want to repeat the experience.
+This is the date where you can let go of the nagging questions of initial chemistry and start to get to know the stranger in front of you.
 Without wanting to turn the evening into the Spanish Inquisition, these are the questions to ask on a second date that will help you decide whether or not to move forward.

 Questions about their life

-The second date is an opportunity to begin the process of really getting to know this person.
-Show an interest in them and be open and forthcoming when they ask about you.
-Avoid closed questions that require just ‘yes’ or ‘no’ answers and opt more for conversation starters rather than a constant stream of probing questions.
+The second date is an opportunity to start really getting to know this person.
+Show interest in them and be open and forthcoming when they ask about you.
+Avoid closed questions that require yes-or-no answers and opt more for conversation starters rather than a constant stream of probing questions.

 More about what you already know

 You’ll probably know a lot of facts about this person from their profile and your first meeting, so the second date is a chance to get more information.
 ‘So you said you like hiking, have you been anywhere good recently?’ or ‘I see you have a dog, have you always had dogs?’
 These are examples of questions which draw on information you already have and serve two purposes.
 They show you’ve taken notice of what they’ve shared to date and that you’re keen to know more about them, rather than just talk about yourself.

 Talking about exes is a no-no on a first date but it’s not unusual for the subject to come up on a second date.
 If your match volunteers information then encourage them to tell you more.
 How they feel about their past relationships is important information that will help you decide whether or not there’s a possible future for you.